rust-lang/rust/src/doc/rustc-dev-guide/src/codegen.md

 LLVM's "format `X`" is called LLVM IR.
 It is basically assembly code with additional low-level types and annotations added.
-These annotations are helpful for doing optimizations on the LLVM IR and outputed machine code.
+These annotations are helpful for doing optimizations on the LLVM IR and outputted machine code.
 The end result of all this is (at long last) something executable (e.g. an ELF object or wasm).

 There are a few benefits to using LLVM:

 - We don't have to write a whole compiler backend.
-This reduces implementation and maintainance burden.
+This reduces implementation and maintenance burden.
 - We benefit from the large suite of advanced optimizations that the LLVM project has been collecting.
 - We automatically can compile Rust to any of the platforms for which LLVM has